openactive-archive/api-dashboard/README.md

 This script checks if the metadata has been updated recently.
 If you want to force it to update, provide an `-f` flag, e.g.:

 `bundle exec ./bin/update_metadata.rb -f`

+### Summary

+There is a script you can run to update the dataset summaries.
+To run:

+`bundle exec ./bin/update_summaries.rb`

+Or on Heroku:

+`heroku run bundle exec ./bin/update_summaries.rb`

+This script pages through the data and saves the page where it stopped.
+Subsequent updates will pick up where it left off.
+If you want to build a summary sampling from the first page you can provide the `--restart` option to restart from the beginning.
+E.g.

+`bundle exec ./bin/update_summaries.rb --restart`